 Five companies were invited to tender for the contract including G4S and the GEO Group UK.

-Chief Constable Nick Gargan said they would "ensure the new in-house arrangements are a success".'Had to be savings'
+Chief Constable Nick Gargan said they would "ensure the new in-house arrangements are a success".

 The PCC examined two business cases, comparing an in-house model with "an option to outsource parts of police custody to a private company".